ajy25/adversarialRBMs/README.md

 # Boltzmann Encoded Adversarial Machine
-This respository contains an implementation of a Gaussian-Bernoulli BEAM described in the paper [Boltzmann Encoded Adversarial Machines](https://arxiv.org/abs/1804.08682).
+This respository contains an implementation of a Gaussian-Bernoulli RBM described in the paper [Boltzmann Encoded Adversarial Machines](https://arxiv.org/abs/1804.08682).
 We attempt to implement the BEAM and reproduce results from the paper.